theohuang/Frailty-Project/README.md

 * simdat_().RData: simulated data
 * simdat_bc_().RData: subset of families with female probands free of breast cancer in simulated data

-* Population Frailty Distribution folder: has all the population-level frailty distributionsPopulation Family Frailty

 #### Simulations subfolders:

 * Population Frailty Distribution folder: has all the population-level frailty distributions